 Jill holds California teaching credentials in elementary education and learning handicaps, an MS degree in Education, a California Resource Specialist Certificate, and the Dyslexia Remediation Specialist Certification.
 She taught seven years in public school in mainstream, gifted, bilingual, and special education programs prior to opening the learning center.

-She has trained hundreds of public and private educators in specialized learning programs, is a speaker, frequent podcast guest, and the host of the LD Expert Live broadcast and LD Expert podcast.
+She has trained hundreds of public and private educators in specialized learning programs, is a speaker, frequent podcast guest, and host of the LD Expert Podcast.

 Jill lives with her husband in Southern California, has two wonderful adult children, and loves to bike, travel, and read.